 Community Gallery at San Marcos City Hall

 City Hall doubles as an art destination, hosting exhibits from local and regional artists in its Community Gallery.
 Stop in during business hours to experience the city’s creative spirit in an unexpected setting.
+The pieces in the current selection will be rotating in September, so come back for fresh pieces!

 The Price Center & Garden